Best Online Nursing Programs in College Station, TX (2026)

 Closest Nursing Schools to College Station

-The five accredited institutions below are the closest options indexed in our directory that offer nursing programs.
+The 10 accredited institutions below are the closest among the 37 schools in our directory that offer nursing programs near College Station.
 Distances are calculated from College Station city center.

 SchoolCityDistanceTuitionOnline

-Blinn College DistrictBrenham, TX30.2 miContact school for pricing
+Blinn College DistrictBrenham, TX30.1 miContact school for pricing

-Lone Star College SystemThe Woodlands, TX53.8 miContact school for pricing
+Lone Star College SystemThe Woodlands, TX55.5 miContact school for pricing

-Galen Health Institutes-HoustonHouston, TX67.7 miContact school for pricing
+Galen Health Institutes-HoustonHouston, TX67.6 miContact school for pricing

-Pima Medical Institute-HoustonHouston, TX67.8 miContact school for pricing
+Pima Medical Institute-HoustonHouston, TX67.7 miContact school for pricing

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all Texas schools on the Texas nursing page.